Enhanced

 Enhanced is a 2019 Canadian-Japanese action film produced, written and directed by James Mark.
 The film premiered at the 2019 Toronto After Dark Film Festival.

 Plot

 A sinister government organization hunts down mutants, and one of such is a young woman with enhanced abilities.
-But when she encounters even stronger serial killer who emerges on the scene, agents and mutants are forced to question their allegiances.
+But when she encounters an even stronger serial killer who emerges on the scene, agents and mutants are forced to question their allegiances.

 This is not an advertised sequel, but it is the continuation of the story from the 2017 movie "Kill Order".